 Hello.
 I’m Leigh.
 You’ve probably read my resume by now, but do you know who I am?
 This site is here to answer that question.

 I’m by no means perfect.
-I’m often scared that I am just one person and I can’t possibly do enough, that I didn’t give it 100% in that last presentation or that I am not the right person for the job.
+I’m often scared that I am just one person and I can’t possibly do enough, that I didn’t give it 110% in that last presentation, or that I am not the right person for the job.
 But I think these fears drive me to be better.
 We all have them, these fears and doubts and concerns.
 I think they are important.
 I’m not some super human, I’m actually just very human.
-But I’m learning and growing and becoming a better activist, ally and person every day.
+But I’m learning and growing and becoming a better activist, ally, and person every day.
 I will not always succeed, but where I fail, I will fail in the right direction.

 This site exists because I am my resume and my work but I am so much more.
 If you have a minute, stay a while and get to know me.